A Kid-Friendly Summer Dinner

 A Kid-Friendly Summer Dinner.
 A tray with raw veggies, berries, crackers, meat and cheese.

 I love a meal that is simple to prepare, especially in the summer.
 There is something about the warm days, and the fresh summer flavors, that just inspires me to keep it simple.
 And also, who wants to cook on hot summer nights??
 Not me.
-Today I am sharing a kid-friendly summer dinner idea that I know your kids will love.

 This simple and fun meal idea is perfect for hot summer evenings when you don't want to turn on the oven, when your fridge is near empty, when you are in a rush, or even when you're away from home on a trip.
-It is customizable and only limited by what you have in your fridge and pantry!
-The possibilities are endless.
-Check out this kid-friendly summer dinner and then add it into your summer meal rotation.

 *This post contains affiliate links.
 When you make a purchase through one of these links, I may make a small commission at no cost to you.